 Other ingredients listed, in order, on the label are the following:

 These ingredients likely play no role in any effects of Hair Essentials.
 The label also says that Pyrrolizidine alkaloids (PA) were not detected.

 Pyrrolizidine alkaloids are compounds that plants make that protect themselves from disease.
 The downside is that they are toxic to the liver, so it's good that Hair Essentials doesn't contain them.

 Many of the ingredients in Hair Essentials seem logical.
 For example:

 - Biotin helps hair and nails grow.
 It does not regrow new hair.

-- Iodine helps us make thyroid hormone.
+- Iodine helps us make thyroid hormones.
 A sign of hypothyroidism is hair loss.